topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 To stop the script, press Ctrl+C.

-Note: Ensure the PWM channel is not already in use and that the D3-G board supports hardware PWM on the selected GPIO.
+**Note**: Ensure the PWM channel is not already in use and that the D3-G board supports hardware PWM on the selected GPIO.
 If PWM does not activate, verify the export, period, and duty_cycle settings in /sys/class/pwm/.

 ### 7.4.2 Mini Servo Motor
+A mini servo motor can be used to control precise angular movement based on a PWM (Pulse Width Modulation) signal via GPIO.
-This example demonstrates controlling an LED's brightness using PWM on the D3-G board.
+This section demonstrates how to connect and control a mini servo motor using the D3-G board.

 #### Step 1.
 Hardware Requirements
 - TOPST D3-G board (x1)